 How Do I Get My Toddler to Sleep without Nursing?

 If you’ve been nursing to sleep long into the toddler years, it may be more challenging to establish new patterns, but it’s still possible!
-In fact, I believe it’s never too late to start setting up good sleep habits with your baby or toddler.
+You can follow the same steps above for a baby or toddler.

 Is Nursing to Sleep Bad?

 There’s nothing morally wrong with nursing to sleep.